Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Related Work

 \paragraph{Digital Adversarial Examples.} This type of attack has been relatively well-studied~\cite{szegedy2014intriguing,goodfellow2014explaining,carlini2017towards,moosavi2015deepfool,papernot2016limitations,biggio2013evasion,kurakin2016adversarial} with several attack techniques proposed.
 They all involve creating pixel-level changes to the image containing a target object.
 However, this level of access is not realistic when launching attacks on cyber-physical systems --- an attacker who has the ability to manipulate pixels at a digital level already has privileged access to the system and can directly launch simpler attacks that are more effective.
 For example, the computer security community has shown how an attacker could directly (de)activate brakes in a car~\cite{carsec}.

-\paragraph{Physical Adversarial Examples.} Compared to digital attacks, physical attacks are relatively less explored, although they are the most realistic way to launch attacks on physical systems that use ML.
-Recent work has introduced attacks that require highly visible patterns or stickers affixed to the victim object, such as stickers on stop signs, patterned eyeglass frames, multi-colored patches, or 3D printed objects~\cite{roadsigns17,athalye2017synthesizing,patch-attack,adv-t-shirt,sharif2016accessorize}.
-Perturbations introduced by prior work are often overt and modify the object that humans can also see, such as a sticker on a stop sign.
-We introduce a new kind of physical adversarial examples that humans cannot see, but rolling shutter cameras would capture.
+\paragraph{Physical Adversarial Examples.} Physical perturbations are the most realistic way to attack physical systems.
+Recent work has introduced attacks that require highly visible patterns affixed to the victim object, such as stickers/patches on traffic signs, patterned eyeglass frames or 3D printed objects~\cite{roadsigns17,athalye2017synthesizing,patch-attack,adv-t-shirt,sharif2016accessorize}.
+We introduce a new kind of physical adversarial example that cameras can see but humans cannot.
 Li et al.~\cite{cam-sticker} recently proposed adversarial camera stickers.
 These do not require visible stickers on the target object, but they require the attacker to place a sticker on the camera lens.
-Although this type of attack is also invisible to humans (because no perturbation exists on the target object), they represent an orthogonal threat model --- one where the attacker can access the camera.
 By contrast, we target a more common and widely used threat model where the attacker can only modify the appearance of a victim object.

 \paragraph{Rolling Shutter Distortions.} Broadly, rolling shutter can manifest in two kinds of image distortions: (1) motion-based, where the camera or object move during capture, and (2) radiometric, where the lighting varies rapidly during camera exposure.
 The more common among the two is motion-based, and thus, most prior work has examined techniques to correct motion distortions~\cite{albl2020rolling,geyer_geometric_2005,chia-kai_liang_analysis_2008,bradley_synchronization_2009}.
 Early works derived geometric models of rolling-shutter cameras and removed image distortions due to global, constant in-plane translation~\cite{geyer_geometric_2005,chia-kai_liang_analysis_2008}, which was later extended to non-rigid motion via dense optical flow~\cite{bradley_synchronization_2009}.
-Our work focuses on exploiting radiometric distortions caused by high-frequency lights --- a situation that does not commonly occur naturally.
+Our work focuses on exploiting radiometric distortions caused by high-frequency lights.